 If you’ve wanted to begin a yoga practice but feel intimidated and don’t know where to start, have no fear!
-This beginner’s guide to yoga has everything you need to get started and succeed!
+This yoga for beginners guide has everything you need to get started and succeed!

-Yoga is all about connecting your mind and body through movement and breath.
+Yoga has so many benefits.
+Its is all about connecting your mind and body through movement and breath.
 Some people use yoga as purely physical exercise, some use it as a way to release tension and anxiety, and others view it as more of spiritual practice and a journey into the self.

 Different Types of Yoga